AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 >[!IMPORTANT]
 >
->Save each request before you convert it.
+>Duplicate each request and rename it before you convert it.

 >[!VIDEO](https://video.tv.adobe.com/v/3434957/?quality=12&learn=on)